-But Territorial Administration Minister Raymond Mboulou said the results were now to be published on Wednesday, explaining to AFP: "Some polling stations have not transmitted all their results, they sent us digests."
+But Territorial Administration Minister Raymond Mboulou said the results were now be published on Wednesday, explaining to AFP: "Some polling stations have not transmitted all their results, they sent us digests."

 The government and opposition are locked in disagreement about the turnout in Sunday's election.

 Some of Sassou Nguesso's opponents said only about 10 percent of voters cast their ballots.
 Electoral officials have yet to release their figures for the turnout.

 The 66-year-old former military ruler, who has ruled Congo for almost 25 years, is seeking another seven-year term.